rkotenko/PubSub-with-charts/README.md

 PubSub-with-charts
 ==================

-The implementation here is very particular.
-It really only allows one of each type of graph as it plays off of the html ID being the same as the name of the graph type in Chart.js.
-This could be rectified to use a class instead and create as many charts as there are canvases with the chart type as the class.
+The creation of charts here is very particular in its setup.
+It really only allows one of each type of graph since it plays off of the html ID being the same as the name of the graph type in Chart.js.
+This could be rectified in one way by setting the class of the canvases to 'chart' and then giving them each an attribute that indicates the chart type.
+Then, createCharts() could loop through all chart canvases and apply the proper setup data for each instead of relying on canvas AND the graphType variable of Charting to be in sync (Indeed, I might implement this for kicks - less areas for out of sync behavior is good).

 But that is not really the point.